jonlpersson/ed-latimore/site/_posts/2022-10-27-my-experience-using-topical-finasterideminoxidil-spray.md

 The recommended application frequency is only once per day, but I have old habits from using Minoxidil.
 Plus, I was committed to maintaining my hair after my hair transplant, so I use it twice a day.
 Even still, I have a bit left over by the time my next shipment arrives.
 However, the bottle does come with a "use by" date, which seems like a good idea to follow.
 Either way, this is a fantastic deal.

 Because Hims finasteride spray is still a Rx (prescription) hair loss spray, you'll have to go through a quick interview with their doctor.
 I know some guys worry when they see they need a prescription, but it's fine.
-For whatever reason, I never could ask my medical provider in person for a prescription to treat my hair loss, but it's much easier to do this over the internet.&nbsp;
+For whatever reason, I never could ask my medical provider in person for a prescription to treat my hair loss, but it's much easier to do this over the internet.

 [Forhims.com](https://prf.hn/l/vyvenmZ) takes care of all of that for you.
-Also, in case you're embarrassed about seeking help to spark your hair growth, your topical combination is delivered in discrete packaging.&nbsp;
+Also, in case you're embarrassed about seeking help to spark your hair growth, your topical combination is delivered in discrete packaging.

 There are other great Hims hair loss products, including [styling gels and thickening shampoos](https://prf.hn/l/vyvenmZ) you should check out.